Chikhaldara

 Bhimkund

-A sacred waterfall linked to the Mahabharata, believed to be where Bheema washed his hands after killing Keechaka.
-Insider tip: Trek down early morning to avoid crowds and catch the mist.
+A sacred site linked to the Mahabharata, this natural water tank is believed to be where Bhima washed his hands after killing Keechaka.
+Insider tip: Visit post-monsoon when the water is crystal clear, as locals suggest.

 Mozari Point